guttal/spacetime-csd/README.md

 output: html_document
 ---

-##Codes and Data for Eby et al, GEB, in revision.
+##Codes and Data for "Alternative stable states and spatial indicators of critical slowing down along a spatial gradient in a savanna ecosystem", 2017, GEB (DOI: http://dx.doi.org/10.1111/geb.12570)

 ###Codes